-All of our clinicians will be wearing PPE (face masks, gloves etc ) for all face to face assessments.
-Do not be alarmed.
+All of our clinicians will be wearing PPE (face masks, aprons etc ) for all face to face assessments.

 Sterile specimen pots and medication order slips are available in the entrance foyer.
 Medication requests should ideally be made on-line but can be posted through out letterbox into a secure box.
 Do not enter the surgery to hand in a medication slip.

 Specimens to be analysed SHOULD be given directly to reception, not left in the foyer.

 It remains especially important for routine childhood vaccinations to continue to take place.
 Vaccination is a major source of protection against some important and dangerous childhood diseases.
 Please ring reception to book.